 Humphrey Bogart and Lauren Bacall’s love story began when director and producer Howard Hawks was looking for a leading lady to star opposite Bogie in To Have and Have Not (1944).
 Howard’s wife saw a picture of Lauren, who was a model at the time, in Vogue and urged Howard to let her do a screen-test.
-Soon enough Lauren was signed to a seven year contract and preparing her lines.
+Soon enough Lauren was signed to a seven year contract.
 She was introduced to Humphrey Bogart on the set of Passage to Marseille, which he was shooting before To Have and Have Not.
 There were no fireworks, she later said he was shorter then she had imagined, but that he seemed very friendly.

 At the time the forty-four year old Bogie was married to his third wife Mayo.
 It was not a happy marriage, they both drank heavily and fights often erupted.
 Lauren was just nineteen and very green.
 She was extremely nervous to shoot her first film and Bogie helped put her at ease.
 He was easy going and joked around with her a lot.
 According to Lauren, something changed a few weeks into filming.